operator-framework/operator-sdk/doc/user/client.md

-# Controller Runtime Client API with Operator SDK
+# Using the Controller Runtime Client API with Operator SDK

 ## Overview